AccelAes: Accelerating Diffusion Transformers for Training-Free Aesthetic-Enhanced Image Generation: Appendix

 Diffusion models have become dominant for high-fidelity text-to-image generation~\cite{1,4}.
 Recent research increasingly adopts Transformer backbones, namely the Diffusion Transformer (DiT)~\cite{9,10,11,12}, to achieve better scalability and improved visual quality.
 Compared with earlier U-Net based pipelines~\cite{4}, DiTs provide higher capacity and stronger alignment at high resolutions~\cite{9}, enabling the generation of more detailed, realistic, and semantically consistent images.

 However, the performance comes with a more immediate cost: inference becomes significantly slower.
 At each denoising step, a DiT must perform full self-attention over all spatial tokens, and the pairwise interactions among tokens make every forward pass computationally expensive.
 Moreover, high-resolution image generation typically requires dozens of denoising steps, leading to cumulative inference latency across iterations.
 In practice, model performance is often constrained not only by model size but also by repeated computation and runtime overhead during sampling.
 As attention operations and memory movement account for an increasing portion of total execution time, it has become a central challenge for DiTs to reduce redundant computation at inference while maintaining visual quality ~\cite{7}.
-Fig.~\ref{fig:teaser} previews this speed--quality tension and shows that AccelAes improves both efficiency and overall quality on representative prompts and metrics.
 This motivates our focus on training-free acceleration that explicitly accounts for perceptual and aesthetics-oriented criteria.

 To address this issue, many works aim to accelerate diffusion inference without retraining.
 Some research reduces the total number of denoising steps through improved samplers~\cite{13,14,20,21,22}.
 Others reduce per-step computation, for example, through token merging~\cite{26,27,28,29,30}, structured sparse attention~\cite{30}, or intermediate feature caching~\cite{13,14,15,16,18,20,21,22,23,26}.
 However, these methods share a common limitation: they apply uniform strategies across the spatial dimension, either merging or pruning all tokens in the same manner, or caching and skipping computation uniformly over the entire image.
 Such strategies are often vulnerable in practice because image generation is not spatially uniform.
 Certain regions, such as main subjects, fine textures, and lighting boundaries, have a much greater impact on perceptual quality, while other regions, such as smooth backgrounds, contribute less to the final visual impression \cite{104,105}.
 If computation is aggressively reduced in perceptually important regions, image quality degrades significantly.
 If conservative settings are applied everywhere to protect quality, much of the potential speedup is lost.
 This leads to a natural question: can computation be allocated adaptively across space according to content importance?